Jim Zim's pictures

 Greetings from California's central coast!

-My name is Jim Zimmerlin (everyone calls me Jim Zim) and I work for Pacific Gas & Electric Company at the Diablo Canyon nuclear power plant.
-I've been working for PG&E since 1992... and as all classic career tales do, my Diablo Canyon story began with working in the mailroom... and that was back in 1992.
+My name is Jim Zimmerlin (everyone calls me Jim Zim) and I worked for Pacific Gas & Electric Company at the Diablo Canyon nuclear power plant until my retirement in June of 2020.
+As all classic career tales do, my Diablo Canyon story began with working in the mailroom... and that was back in 1992.
 Let me tell you a little bit about my days at DCPP (Diablo Canyon Power Plant)... and share with you a few pictures I've taken over the years with several different digital cameras.

 In case you're not already familiar with Diablo Canyon, let me just start by saying that the plant is built around two nuclear reactors which each produce 1,100 megawatts of electricity.
 All told, DCPP cranks out enough power for over three million people!
 The plant sits on a gorgeous stretch of the Pacific coast just west of San Luis Obispo, California.
 Because the plant site is off limits to the public, and shielded from view by a coastal mountain range, almost no one but the plant staff will ever see the Diablo Canyon facility.
 But as you continue a little further down the page, I'll show you what you're missing.
 I'm fairly confident that my view on the way to work in the morning is a lot better than yours!